LawlessIntegrayshun30/Nanocode-v1.0/nanocode-local-main/README.md

 # Nanocode v1.0 (Open Source Orchestration Framework)

 Nanocode v1.0 is an open-source local orchestration framework for constraint-governed, model-agnostic AI workflows.
 It provides a structured way to apply constraints, recovery strategies, and certification artifacts to AI calls.
-This repository is intentionally **not** a sovereign kernel and does not include any closed Nanocode v2 / Cham-Code kernel components.
+This repository is intentionally **not** a sovereign kernel and does not include any closed Nanocode v2 kernel components.

 ## What this repository includes
 - Constraint engine (framework-level): constraint profiles, policy gating, and structured prompt templates.